 Specifically for software, useful life is determined over its probable service lifetime,

 We must therefore evaluate the commercial and technical feasibility of these development projects and estimate the useful lives of the products resulting from the projects.
-Should a product fail to substantiate these assumptions, we may be required to impair or write off some of the capitalized development costs in the future.
+If a product fails to substantiate these assumptions, it is expensed as incurred.